 The Editorial Office will refer to the COPE Flow Chart and "How to spot authorship problems" to deal with the authorship disputes, if any.
 If the author cannot resolve the dispute independently, they usually need to submit it to the relevant authorities.

 The Editorial Office staff or Editorial Board members (including Editors-in-Chief) are not involved in the processing of their own academic work.
-Their submissions are assigned and revised by at least two independent reviewers.
+Their submissions are assigned and revised by at least three independent reviewers.
 Decisions are made by other Editorial Board members who do not have a conflict of interest with the authors.

 It is the responsibility of every academic to maintain the transparency and credibility of the research publication.
 Improving the transparency and legitimacy of the publishing system allows us to effectively share important information, thereby improving our understanding of academic knowledge.
 JCA requires authors to declare any competing financial and/or non-financial interests in their submitted manuscripts.